 Parent-friendly resources that do not require specialist training

-- Beat Dyslexia – a step-by-step multi-sensory literacy program for children with dyslexia, beginning with single letter-sound links and continuing through to blends, digraphs, short and long vowels, and complex spelling patterns.
+- Beat Dyslexia – a step-by-step literacy program for children with dyslexia, beginning with single letter-sound links and continuing through to blends, digraphs, short and long vowels, and complex spelling patterns.
 Each Beat Dyslexia book contains photocopiable activities, reading and spelling cards, teacher’s notes and an audio CD.

 - Toe by Toe: A Highly Structured Reading Manual for Teachers & Parents – a highly scripted, easy to follow program that teaches students phoneme-grapheme relationships in a sequential structured manner.
 The program teaches students to read polysyllabic words, uses repetition and nonsense words decoding throughout the program through syllable division.

 - Teach Your Child to Read in 100 Easy Lessons – in 20 minutes a day, this step-by-step program introduces children to the reading process.
 Allows parents to work on a one-on-one basis with children in need of structured assistance.

 Please note that this list is not exhaustive.
 There are likely to be other examples of evidence-informed, structured literacy programs that have not been listed here.
-Page 23 of this guide provides criteria for evaluating whether a program is likely to be successful and this information can be used to assist in choosing a high quality, evidence-based phonics program.
+Page 23 of this guide provides criteria for evaluating whether a program is likely to be successful and this information can be used to assist in choosing a high quality, evidence-based program.